MicroSaaSFactory

 Priority 1

-Confirm the supported entry path
+Choose the smallest entry path

 Start